ZTE: Customers

-Many Chinese companies are also ZTE customers, including China Netcom, China Mobile, China Satcom, China Telecom, and China Unicom.
+Many Chinese telecommunications operators are also clients of ZTE, including China Netcom, China Mobile, China Satcom, China Telecom, and China Unicom.

-ZTE began to release smartphones in the United States in 2011.
+ZTE began to offer smartphones in the United States in 2011.
 The company elected to focus its efforts on low-cost products for discount and prepaid wireless carriers, including devices with premium features typically associated with high-end products, such as large high-resolution screens and fingerprint readers.

 Sponsorship

-In May 2016, ZTE became the co-sponsor of German club Borussia Mönchengladbach.
+In May 2016, ZTE became the co-sponsor of German football team, Borussia Mönchengladbach.

-Since 2015, several U.S. National Basketball Association teams have had sponsorship deals with ZTE, including the Houston Rockets, Golden State Warriors, and New York Knicks.
+Since 2015, several U.S.-based National Basketball Association teams have had sponsorship deals with ZTE, including the Houston Rockets, Golden State Warriors, and New York Knicks.